 1. Why own checks?

 Checkmk already monitors many types of relevant data using a large number of its own standard check plug-ins.
 Nevertheless, every IT environment is unique, so that often very specialised requirements can arise.
-With local-checks you have a facility for quickly and easily creating your own services suitable for meeting these requirements.
+With local checks you have a facility to extend the agent on the target host for quickly and easily creating your own services.

-These local-check plug-ins differ in one significant aspect from other checks: the calculation of a status occurs directly in the host on which the data is also retrieved.
-In this way the complex creation of checks with plug-ins in Python is not needed and there is thus a completely free choice of coding language for scripts.
+These local plug-ins differ in one significant aspect from other checks: the calculation of a status occurs directly in the host on which the data is also retrieved.
+In this way the complex creation of checks in Python is not needed and there is thus a completely free choice of coding language for scripts.

 A local check can be written in any programming language supported by the target host.
 The script must be constructed so that each check produces a status line consisting of four parts.
 Here is an example: